These pages have been compiled to guide students and teachers through each round of the competition, in particular the analysis round.

 Non-standard monetary policy measures

 On account of the depth and length of the financial crisis, it would not have been possible to ensure price stability through standard monetary policy alone.
 The short-term interest rate was reduced to its effective lower bound, thereby reducing the potential for further rates cuts to support the economy.
-Indeed, even before the short-term interest rate became constrained in this way, the ECB needed to implement some of its non-standard monetary policy measures to address the serious disruptions in the transmission of its policy caused by the financial fragmentation of the euro area.
-Additional non-standard monetary policy measures have been introduced to expand the monetary policy stance in order to mitigate disinflationary risks.
-Overall, the combination of both standard monetary policy and the suite of non-standard monetary policy measures has ensured price stability in the euro area.
+Indeed, even before the short-term interest rate became constrained in this way, the ECB needed to implement some of its non-standard monetary policy measures to address the serious disruptions in the transmission of its policy.
+Additional non-standard monetary policy measures have been introduced to provide additional monetary stimulus when interest rates reached a virtual zero-level in order to mitigate disinflationary risks.

 The aim of the non-standard monetary policy measures introduced by the ECB, which are unprecedented in nature, scope and magnitude, is to fulfil the ECB’s primary objective of safeguarding price stability and to ensure an appropriate monetary policy transmission mechanism.
 These measures form part of the Eurosystem’s monetary policy implementation “toolbox” but are, by definition, exceptional and temporary in nature.
 They have been designed to provide liquidity to the banking sector, ease overall financial conditions and restore specific market segments and the bank lending channel.
 The banking sector is a particularly important channel for transmitting monetary impulses to euro area firms and households.